Blue Jays drop 7-5 decision to Orioles in final tune-up ahead of playoffs

-The Orioles scored three runs in the fourth inning and tacked on three more in the fifth as the Blue Jays' four-game win streak ended in their regular-season finale.
-Lourdes Gurriel Jr., and Vladimir Guerrero Jr., homered for the Blue Jays, who rested slugger Teoscar Hernandez and their main relievers.

-The loss means Toronto will be seeded eighth in the American League and take on the top-seeded Tampa Bay Rays in a best-of-three wild-card series starting Tuesday at Tropicana Field.
+"They're looking forward to the challenge and I love that about our kids," said Toronto manager Charlie Montoyo.
+"They really want it."

+By losing to Baltimore, the Blue Jays — who sealed a post-season berth last Thursday — secured the eighth and final seed.

-At the start of the day, the Blue Jays had a chance to rise to the fifth seed.
+At the start of the day, Toronto had a chance to rise to the No. 5 seed.
 Potential outcomes existed that could have seen first-round matchups against the Minnesota Twins, Cleveland Indians or the Chicago White Sox.

 Toronto right-fielder Jonathan Davis made an all-world play in the second inning to take a home run away from Cedric Mullins.
 Davis extended his left arm over the top of the wall near the foul pole and managed to squeeze the ball as he crashed to the warning track.

-Baltimore's Renato Nunez drove in Austin Hayes with a two-out double in the third to put the Orioles on the board but Toronto answered with a three-run frame against Orioles starter Keegan Akin.
-Guerrero's solo shot was his ninth homer of the year and Gurriel hit a no-doubt two-run shot for his 11th homer of the season.

-Mullins helped the Orioles (25-35) cut into the lead with a two-run triple in the fourth inning and Hays drove him in with a sacrifice fly to tie the game.
-Yamaguchi gave up three straight hits in Baltimore's three-run fifth as the Orioles pulled ahead to stay.
+Mullins helped the Orioles (25-35) cut into the lead with a two-run triple in the fourth inning and Austin Hays drove him in with a sacrifice fly to tie the game.
+Yamaguchi gave up three straight hits at the start of the fifth and the Orioles pulled ahead to stay.

 Travis Lakins Sr., (3-2) worked two innings for the victory.
-Cesar Valdez pitched the ninth inning for his third save.
+Cesar Valdez pitched a 1-2-3 ninth for his third save.

+The Blue Jays finished the pandemic-shortened 60-game campaign with a 32-28 record.
+Toronto was 17-9 at Sahlen Field, normally home of the team's triple-A affiliate Buffalo Bisons.

+"Our confidence right now is great," Gurriel said via translator Hector Lebron.
+"We have pretty much everybody healthy.
+From one through nine, the lineup is good and everybody is feeling great right now which is what you want going into the playoffs."

 Under Major League Baseball's expanded playoff structure, 16 teams will play in the post-season.
 Division winners are seeded Nos.
 1-3 in each league, second-place teams are seeded fourth through sixth and two wild-card teams get the seventh and eighth spots.